Giving All To The Master. AG Sunday School Manual

 It is possible even for Christians to develop a spirit like Simon’s.
 One who has been converted but has always led a respectable life may look condescendingly at those whose sins were flagrant and glaring.
 They may congratulate themselves that they had never sunk so low.
 Unconsciously they may lose their sense of deep love for the Lord because they have lost the realisation that all are equally lost regardless of how their sins appear to other people.

-PEOPLE ALSO READ: God Values The Family.
-AG Adult Sunday School Manual
+PEOPLE ALSO READ: The Preeminence Of Love.
+AG Sunday School Teachers

 B. Received by Faith